 Just selecting the OLE Package will not result in the dialog as shown in figure 6.
 To make a successful attack more likely, an attacker can format the OLE Package such that it does not look like an embedded file.

-A proof of concept was created that utilizes these techniques to create a very simple game.
+The following proof of concept utilizes these techniques to create a very simple game.
 If the user follows the provided instructions, the user will launch the ClickOnce application.

 Figure 7: Screenshot of Word proof of concept.